Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Results

 A participant from OF6 highlighted the potential for data driven prediction, stating, \textit{"Prediction might also get strong because the model can be trained"} (OF5).
-Participants from OF5 described forecasting practices in long term planning.
+Participants from OF9 described forecasting practices in long term planning.
 One participant explained, \textit{"We make a plan for 2036.
 We try to forecast as exact as we can how many customers we will have and what kind of techniques we will use in the future, for example dismantling overhead lines and replacing them with underground cables"} (OF9).
 Another participant added, \textit{"First one is like a strategic forecast of changes in the operating environment in the electricity distribution network.
 So it is like forecasting thing.
 Different kind of things that we forecast.
 What is changing in our field here”} (OF2).

 These statements show that participants linked AI to strengthening forecasting accuracy and scenario planning.
 The codes under this theme highlight forecasting and predictive maintenance as shared targets for AI driven improvement, consistent with the 41 department level use cases.

-\textbf{Theme 3: Data Fragmentation and Integration.} Integration related codes were fewer but consistent across organizational functions.
+The consistent reference to forecasting across participants suggests that predictive capabilities are seen as a key area for AI adoption.

+\textbf{Theme 3: Data Fragmentation and Integration.} This theme consists of 30 coded instances, including data integration (n=9), data quality (n=9), and system infrastructure (n=12).
+Participants described challenges related to disconnected systems, inconsistent data, and limited automation in monitoring processes.
+These issues increase manual effort and affect the reliability of information across functions.

 Participants emphasized the need for connected systems and automated monitoring of data flows.
 A participant from OF4 pointed out integration as a technical priority, stating, \textit{"Integration between systems, integrations for these other systems"} (OF4).
 Another participant from OF3 described the workload caused by manual monitoring, noting, \textit{"We have error handling, but many processes we do not have because the amount of work is so big.
 It could be better if some system monitored and categorized the errors automatically"} (OF3).

-These statements show that participants expected automation to assist with system integration and error detection.
-The codes indicate that unified data access and automated monitoring are seen as necessary for improving information flow organizational functions.